Impact of Hormones on Memory Loss- What You Should Know

 Thyroid Condition

-Problems with thyroid can cause memory problems and lack of concentration.
-One study found that hypothyroidism has decreased by 12% in the volume of their right hippocampus.
+Problems with the thyroid can cause memory problems and a lack of concentration.
+One study found that hypothyroidism has decreased by 12% in the volume of the right hippocampus.
 Scientists assume that this can cause memory deficits when a thyroid gland does not produce enough hormone.

 Hormones of Sex

-Declining sex hormones have a multiple effect on memory function in older adults and remain the subject of ongoing research.
-Male and female hormonal fluctuations can contribute to memory problems commonly associated with ageing.
+Declining sex hormones have multiple effects on memory function in older adults and remain the subject of ongoing research.
+Male and female hormonal fluctuations can contribute to memory problems commonly associated with aging.
 They can disturb sleep, too.
 Hormone therapy can improve your overall health.

-See us at Longevity in OKC if you wish to go for hormone therapy.
-Talk to our experts to learn about its benefits and whole procedure.
+See us at Oklahoma Spine & Pain Management in OKC if you wish to go for hormone therapy.
+Talk to our experts to learn about its benefits and the whole procedure.
 We are waiting for you!

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.